 - Preheat oven to 350 degrees F. Spray an 8-inch baking dish with cooking spray (preferably a dish with higher sides).

-- In a medium sized bowl, mix flour, baking powder, salt, coconut sugar and spices until combined.
+- In a large bowl, mix flour, baking powder, salt, coconut sugar and spices until combined.
 Set aside.

 - In a smaller bowl, stir pumpkin, milk, applesauce and vanilla together.
 Pour wet ingredients into dry ingredients and stir together.
 It should form a thick batter.